Three-Step Process Overview

 After successfully completing an accredited supervised practice program, you will be eligible to sit for the national Registration Examination for Dietitians administered by the Commission on Dietetic Registration (CDR).
 Those who pass the exam will earn the designation of Registered Dietitian Nutritionist (RDN).
 In New York state, graduates also must obtain certification, and, soon, licensure, to practice through New York State Education Department Office of Professions.

 Effective January 1, 2024, the CDR will require a minimum of a master’s degree to be eligible to take the credentialing exam to become an RDN.
 SUNY Oneonta offers an online M.S.
-Nutrition and Dietetic Internship Combined Program and a Pre-select Option for SUNY Oneonta seniors to earn early acceptance.
+Nutrition and Dietetics Program and a Pre-select Option for SUNY Oneonta seniors to earn early acceptance.